How will students receive their password and log-in details?

-How will Trinity College be delivering its intakes in 2021?
+How will Trinity College be delivering its intakes in 2021 and 2022?

 How long will students be required to study online?

 Students will be required to study online until the Australian Government reopens its borders to international students.
 Please note that Trinity will continue offering online studies until all students are able to travel to Melbourne.
 Unfortunately we do not have a date for this as yet.